kv blogs!

 I want to build a life with my wife abroad, should it work and we stay.
 I want to experience life while I am still young and able-bodied.
 All too often people enter retirement and then shortly thereafter face their own major health concerns, or maybe their partner gets Parkinson's or dementia.
 You work your whole life to enjoy your "golden years" with your person only to live them out caring for them or being cared for.
 I reject that.

-And as jarring as it may be to be aware of my parents aging precipitously due to the infrequent visits, it is almost as if I am jumping through time years at a time.
+And as jarring as it is to see my parents in these sudden jumps sometimes years at a time, it is almost as if I am skipping through time.
 Because I am.
 Each new visit I may notice a more gaunt face, looser skin, thinning hair, or a new darker spot on their arm.

 But I want to age with my wife, should I be so lucky, and have it be imperceptible.
 I want to not even notice the graying hair, the new wrinkles, or the new darker spots on my own flesh or my wife's.
 It happens in real time.
 It is just us aging together and I want that for us, wherever we may be.